xamey/blogposts/posts/How%20I%20implemented%20Rails%20Event%20Store%20in%20an%20existing%20Rails%20monolith.md

 ## Our current architecture

 In my day-to-day job at Semeia, our monolith has grown over the years as we expanded our product offering, and adding one feature means adding either new models or existing models evolving.
-We currently use parts of the Event Sourcing pattern, as most of our records in database are what we may call "events": when an user does a CRUD operation through our UI, an event is created.
-It may be a new model, which is in fact the very first event for a specific user, or it can be what we could call an "update" event: an event is created with the latest updated, while we consider the previous one soft-deleted.
+We currently use parts of the Event Sourcing pattern, as most of our records in database are what we may call "user events": when an user does a CRUD operation through our UI, an "user event" is created.
+It may be a new record, which is in fact the very first "user event" for a specific user, or it can be what we could call an "update": an "user event" is created with the latest updates, while we consider the previous ones soft-deleted.

-The tricky part is that we may react to event creations/updates: imagine sending an email to an user right after its creation.
+The tricky part is that we may react to "user events" creations/updates: imagine sending an email to an user right after its creation.
 The easy way is to use [ActiveRecord callbacks](https://guides.rubyonrails.org/active_record_callbacks.html) such as `after_create` or `after_update`.
 An example below:

 ```ruby
 class User < ApplicationRecord